mars0426/NewRelic/Proxy/README.md

-# Configure proxy server for New Relic infrastructure agent
+# Configure proxy server for New Relic infrastructure agent (15 minutes)
 ## Step 1 - Install a Squid server
 ### Install Squid
 At a terminal prompt, enter the following command to install the Squid server: